Madness (Muse song): Commercial performance

 "Madness" had a positive commercial performance, charting in several countries and peaking within the top 10 in Belgium (Wallonia), Iceland, Israel, Italy, Japan, Portugal, and South Korea.
 In the band's home country of the United Kingdom, the song peaked at number 25 on the UK Singles Chart.
 In the United States, the song peaked at number 45 on the Hot 100 and number three on the Hot Rock Songs chart.
 It topped the Alternative Songs chart for 19 weeks, breaking the record for the longest-reigning number-one song on the chart, which was previously held by "The Pretender" by Foo Fighters.
 That record later got overtaken by Portugal.
 The Man's "Feel It Still" in 2017 which spent 20 weeks at the number-one spot.
-"Madness" has been certified gold by the IFPI in Switzerland, platinum by the MC in Canada and FIMI in Italy, and double-platinum by the RIAA in the United States.
+In late 2023, for the chart's 35th anniversary, Billboard ranked "Madness" as the sixth-biggest hit in the history of the chart.
+The song has been certified gold by the IFPI in Switzerland, platinum by the MC in Canada and FIMI in Italy, and double-platinum by the RIAA in the United States.